-In the past year, healthcare workers have faced mental and physical challenges like none other, from risking their lives during a global pandemic to mental and emotional exhaustion.
+In the past few years, healthcare workers have faced mental and physical challenges like none other, from risking their lives during a global pandemic to mental and emotional exhaustion.
 But when we talk about healthcare workers, it’s important to remember that the term doesn’t just encompass doctors and nurses.
 A hospital or healthcare facility is made up of so many other critical workers, too: Long-term care facility staff, X-ray technicians, cooks, custodians, and administrative staff, too.
 In fact, as the Bureau of Labor Statistics reports, more people work in hospitals as custodial staff and housekeepers than physicians and surgeons.

 The surprising thing is that nearly 20% of these care workers are currently living in poverty—with more than 40% depending on some form of public assistance, as reported by Brookings.

 Unfortunately, financial stress has been linked to lowered productivity, reduced ability to problem solve, and more feelings of burnout and exhaustion—which are often linked to medical errors.
 It’s critical that you find a way to support these employees—who are all essential to operational success and patient care.
 That’s where earned wage access comes in.

 The two-week pay cycle doesn’t always work for people living paycheck to paycheck—which roughly 78% of hourly workers are.
 And as stated above, a surprising number of healthcare workers make up this group.
 Earned wage access, or “EWA” is a way for employees to access a portion of their earned wages ahead of their scheduled payday.